 Using Multiple Lists for a Single Program

-Using Multiple Lists, it is possible within the matching algorithm to attempt to recruit a particular "mix" or distribution of applicants based on specific applicant characteristics (see Examples below).
+Using Multiple Lists, it is possible within the matching algorithm to attempt to recruit a particular "mix" or distribution of applicants based on specific applicant characteristics.

 When a program sets up Multiple Lists, each List is assigned an alphabetic priority (i.e., A, B, C, etc.) to distinguish the Lists.
-In the event the same applicant is ranked on more than one List, the applicant will match on the List with the higher priority (e.g., List A ahead of List B).
+In the event the same applicant is ranked on more than one List and can match on more than one list, the applicant will match on the List with the higher priority (e.g., List A ahead of List B).

-Applicants applying to a program that chooses to submit Multiple Lists for a single program need only include on their Rank Order Lists the single program Match Code Number originally assigned to the program.
+Applicants applying to a program that submits Multiple Lists for a single program need only include on their Rank Order Lists the single program Match Code Number originally assigned to the program.
 Applicants do not need to know that the program is submitting Multiple Lists, or on which specific List(s) for the program their names may appear.

 When the program's Match results are distributed to you, the applicants matched from the various Lists will be combined together, so that you will receive a single integrated list of applicants matched to the program.

 Ranking the Same Applicant on More than One List

 It is likely that, in most cases, an applicant will appear on only one of the Lists submitted for the program.
 However, it is permissible to rank a single individual on more than one List for a program, and to assign a different rank number to the applicant on each List if desired.